energywebfoundation/ewf-token-bridge/README.md

 ## Proxy certificate adjustment

 Ansible scripts generate self signed untrusted certificates just to run over ssl.
-If we do not use CloudFlare on top of it then it is required to replace that certificates with trusted version for our domain.
+If you do not use CloudFlare on top of it then it is required to replace that certificates with trusted version for your domain.

 Certificates default location: